 Our goal at the Academy is to maintain a 24/7 immersion environment.
 To this end, we offer specific calling home times during the week for all students.

 The summer program is a 24/7 four-week language immersion, with weekend learning being equally as valuable as learning during the weekdays.

 May I attend religious services?

 I have food allergies.
-Can I still attend?
+Can I still attend the Academy?

 The program’s dietary service is well equipped to deal with allergies.
 Please let us know about any allergies as early in the application process as possible.

 How are roommates chosen?

 Roommates are chosen based on a variety of factors including gender, age, and language.
 During the enrollment process students will fill out a Getting to Know You form as well as a pre-placement language exam, which assists us in placing students with roommates they will be able to get along with and communicate with in the language.

 Our philosophy is for students to learn from each other and also learn to live with people who are different from them.
 To that end, we do not allow roommate switches.
 However, if someone you know is attending MMLA this summer for the same language, we will do everything we can to accommodate mutual roommate requests.
 Please keep in mind that your child is attending the Academy in order to make significant progress in his or her target language.
 So as to not hinder this progress, we expect the target language to be maintained at all times, including in the dorms.